Wisconsin Historical Society starts COVID-19 journaling project

 This simple act of recording daily thoughts not only documented the events of the war but provided an intimate and captivating window into the experience as it was happening.
-Today, more than 150 years later, people from all over the world use these journals to understand the impact of the Civil War on the local community, the state, and the world.
+Today people from all over the world use these journals to understand the impact of the Civil War on the local community, state, and world.

-Now it's your turn to record history as its happening.
-The society is actively documenting the impact of COVID-19 on Wisconsin and the world.
-The tradition of balancing the collection of artifacts and material with personal experiences is a critical part of this process.
-Just like the soldiers in 1861, it is your documentation of your experience living during the COVID-19 pandemic and quarantine that will allow the Society to share history with people living 100 years from now.
+Now Wisconsin residents again have a turn to record history as its happening.
+The Society is actively documenting the impact of COVID-19 on Wisconsin and the world.
+The organization’s tradition of balancing the collection of artifacts and material with personal experiences is a critical part of this process.
+Just like the soldiers in 1861, it is people documentation their experience living during the COVID-19 pandemic and quarantine that will allow the Society to share history with people living 100 years from now.

 Every story is important.
 The Society is seeking individuals and organizations from all walks of life, different backgrounds and cultures.
 Perspectives from a retired couple or school-aged child are just as important as those from front-line health care workers.
 Teachers or supervisors could also make this an engaging group project!